developersCradle/web-dev-bootcamp/Section 9/README.md

 <img src="absoluteInProgress2.PNG" alt="alt text" width="200"/>

-- It is positioned relative to its closest positioned ancestor, it is placed initial containing block
+- It is positioned relative to its closest **positioned** ancestor, it is placed initial containing block
-    - Basicly means `<body>`
+    - Basically means for example `<body>`
     - Positioned means, if element is anything other than **static**

-- If in otherhand we positon parent element as `relative`, `absolute` behaves litle bit differently
+- If in other hand we position parent element as `relative`, `absolute` behaves title bit differently

 ```
 #absolute {